Skip to content

 Important

-When your family arrive in Germany, you need to register your family members at Citizen's Office and Immigration Office.
+When your family arrives in Germany, you must register them at the Registration Office (“Bürgeramt”) and Immigration Office.

 Similar topics